testdeck/testdeck/README.md

 }
 ```
 The `slow` and `timeout` traits were initially working as decorators (e.g. `@suite @timeout(200) class Test {}`),
-but this behavior may be dropped in future major versions as it generates too much decorators that cluter the syntax.
+but this behavior may be dropped in future major versions as it generates too much decorators that clutter the syntax.
 They are still useful though for setting timeouts on before and after methods (e.g. `@suite class Test { @timeout(100) before() { /* ... */ }}`).

 # Extending Test Behavior